Oghma-Infinium/Vagabond/README.md

 5. Press the play arrow to begin the installation.

 6. If the installation is successful, then rejoice and move onto the [Post Installation](#post-installation) section.
-If the installation is unsuccessful, refer to the [Problematic Files](#problematic-files) section and tips below or join the [Discord server](https://discord.gg/WakingDreams) for support.
+If the installation is unsuccessful, refer to the [Problematic Files](#problematic-files) section and tips below or check the [Contact](#contact) section for support.

 ---